jaywalked78/VideoSceneDetector/README.md

 2. The n8n workflow calls the `/api/v1/process-drive-video` or `/api/v1/process-video` endpoint of this `VideoSceneDetector` service.
 3. This service processes the video, detects scenes, extracts relevant frames, and uploads them to a designated Google Drive folder.
 4. Upon completion, it sends two webhooks (Frame Analysis and Frame Processor) back to n8n.
-5. The `Frame Processor Webhook` triggers the next n8n workflow segment, which handles AI enrichment, OCR, Airtable updates, and eventually calls the [IntelliChunk](https://github.com/jaywalked78/IntelliChunk) service for semantic chunking.
+5. The `Frame Processor Webhook` triggers the next n8n workflow segment, which handles AI enrichment, OCR, Airtable updates, and eventually calls the [IntelliChunk](https://github.com/jaywalked78/IntelliChunk) service for semantic chunking and the [Image Server](https://github.com/jaywalked78/Lightweight-File-Hosting-Server) for hosting.

 ## Features